 As a color developer in thermal paper, Pergafast can create an image as dark as BPA can, on a white background.
 This chemical requires purchasers to weigh trade-offs: it does not have human hormone-disrupting effects, but has been evaluated by the EPA Design for the Environment program as having high aquatic toxicity and very high persistence in the environment.
 On the other hand, ascorbic acid-based paper fades quickly, and therefore is most suitable for short-life receipts.
 Ascorbic acid is verified to be of low concern by the EPA’s Safer Chemical Ingredients List.

-You can ask your current thermal paper converter or distributor if they provide phenol-free receipt rolls.
-We have also compiled a list of some paper converters and distributors that sell phenol-free papers.
+Ask your distributor if they provide phenol-free receipt rolls.
 The following companies replied to the MPCA’s request for information.
 If your company would like to be listed, contact Al Innes at the MPCA.

 Most of these companies offer price discount if you buy in bulk.

 Some companies offer a wider range of paper roll size than listed on their websites.
 Please contact them to find the product most suited for your need.